mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 A resource is shared if it appears in the resource configuration of more than one domain.

 A domain A grants a resource R to another domain B when it gives up access to R and offers a form of access to B for R.
-It however retains the ability to revoke B from R.
+It however retains the ability to revoke the attributed access B from R.

 A domain A shares a resource R with B if it offers a form of access to B for R.
 It retains both access and revocation ability over R for B.

 Domains cannot grant or share resources they do not have access to.
+Domain A can only grant or share resource R with domain B with a subset (or equal) of the operations A is allowed to performed on R.
+This prevents escalation of privileges via granting or sharing.

-A domain that owns a resource R can grant itself access to it if and only if the resource was not granted to another domain.
+A domain that owns a resource R can allocate itself access to it if and only if the resource was not granted to another domain.

 From an implementation point of view, the monitor needs to track how many times a unit of resource is mapped in a configuration, and the grant and share operations performed by the system in order to allow revocations.

-These definitions of grant, share, and revocation are more general than what has been described so far as they allow the same domain to act as both a client and a manager for the same unit of resource.
-Given a chain of grant and share operations, any domain that wants to claim back a resource or access a granted one needs to trigger a chain of revocations for the remainder of the chain.
+Furthermore, these requirements a domain to act as both a manager and a client, and any domain to have several managers overseeing potentially overlapping sets of resources.
+This should be carefully considered and have well-defined semantics

 ## Establishing Trust